Gabby Epstein Sizzles In A Black Bikini & Men’s Oxford Shirt: ‘Thank Me’

 “You are so hot and sexy,” raved a second, along with two red lip symbols.

-“Please let me marry you!!” exclaimed a third, with a plethora of emoji including the fire symbol and several red hearts.
+“Please let me marry you!!” exclaimed a third, with a plethora of emoji, including the fire symbol and several red hearts.

 “Hold up… girl.
 Making all the other girls jealous.
 Stop,” teased a fourth, concluding the comment with both a stop sign symbol and the kissing face emoji.

-Being in swimwear is nothing new for Epstein — thanks to her dual homes in both Australia and Los Angeles — and the model’s social feed is filled with pictures of the blond beauty modeling swimwear.
+Being in swimwear is nothing new for Epstein, thanks to her dual homes in both Australia and Los Angeles.
+The model’s social feed is filled with pictures of her modeling swimwear.

-In fact, the model stunned fans just two days ago after posting a picture where she wore a cropped tie-dye bikini top along with pink cowboy boots — all while filling an inflatable swimming pool.
+In fact, the model stunned fans just two days ago after posting a picture where she wore a cropped tie-dye bikini top along with pink cowboy boots, all while filling an inflatable swimming pool.
 As was previously covered by The Inquisitr, fans went wild over the shot, awarding the upload over 64,000 likes.